 The first phase of the survey involved a review of online lists of federal and state species of concern.
 In addition to the review of available literature, AECOM submitted a request to Ohio Department of Natural Resources (ODNR) Ohio Natural Heritage Database (ONHD) for Geographical Information System (GIS) records of species of concern that were reported within close proximity to the Project.
 AECOM also submitted coordination letters to the U.S. Fish and Wildlife Service (USFWS) and ODNR - Office of Real Estate soliciting comments on the Project.
 Agency-identified species and available species-specific information was reviewed to identify the various habitat types that listed species are known to frequent.
-AECOM field ecologists conducted a general habitat survey in conjunction with the stream and wetland field surveys in July 2016.
-The 200-foot survey corridor was generally observed to be an existing electric transmission right-of-way.
+AECOM field ecologists conducted a general habitat survey in conjunction with the stream and wetland field survey on August 17 and 18, 2016.

-3.0 RESULTS
+3.0 AGENCY COORDINATION

-3.1 State Listed Threatened or Endangered Species
+3.1 State Species of Concern